Fairbank, Arizona: Demographics

 Shortly after its founding, the 1884 population estimate for Fairbank was roughly 100 people.
 US Census figures, taken every ten years, show the town's population peaking in 1890 at 478 residents, then shrinking to 171 by 1900, and then increasing again to a high of 269 in 1920 before entering a steady decline which ended with the abandonment of the town in the 1970s.

 Remnants

 By the mid-1970s Fairbank was all but deserted.
 The final remaining residents left when the buildings were deemed unsafe.
 After that, the post office closed, and the side roads became overgrown and largely impassable.
 Some years later, in 1986, the former Mexican Land Grant was acquired by the Bureau of Land Management (BLM) and the town was incorporated into the San Pedro Riparian NCA as the "Fairbank Historic Townsite".
 What remains of the town of Fairbank is now open to the public.
-The remaining structures include: